jclark/satpulse/README.md

 ### gpsd

-The [gpsd](https://gpsd.gitlab.io/gpsd/) project provides a daemon that talks to GNSS receivers and understands the UBX protocol, as well as several others, but it lacks PTP-specific functionality, and its protocol is not a good fit for the needs of PTP:
+The [gpsd](https://gpsd.gitlab.io/gpsd/) project provides a daemon that talks to GPS receivers and understands the UBX protocol, as well as several others, but it lacks PTP-specific functionality, and its protocol is not a good fit for the needs of PTP:

 - it assumes the PPS signal connected to a serial line, rather than to a NIC; the sawtooth correction information is linked to the PPS information, so isn't available when the PPS is connected to the NIC
 - it provides time in UTC not atomic time, and doesn't provide leap second information